kgrid-lab/kgrid-cds-service-provider/README.md

 ## Creating your own CDS hooks integrations

-You can fork this project to create your own CDS hooks that connect to knowledge object services for calculation.
+You can fork this project to create your own CDS hooks that connect to knowledge object services.
 As the examples show all you just need two simple data transforms:
 One to transform the data provided by the EHR into the knowledge grid inputs and one to convert the knowledge grid results into a CDS hook card.

-From the hello world example:
+####From the hello world example:

 This section takes data sent from the EHR and passes it to the knowledge object.
 ```javascript